vssrcj/pid-control/README.md

 </a>

 It is the most important parameter - it steers in the direction and in proportion to the distance from the center of the lane.
-It does overshoot a lot though, and approaches the center smoothly.
+It does overshoot a lot though, and does not approach the center smoothly.

 ## PD (proportional & differential)